It is an exciting experience to buy or lease new copier equipment for your office.

 Before we go any further, let us start from the basics.

-A copier service contract is like a health insurance for your copier.
+A copier service contract is like health insurance for your copier.

 Just like medical insurance helps you budget your health-related expenses more efficiently, a copier service agreement protects a machine from the unnecessary costs incurred by expensive repairs.

 So, in general, the primary purpose of a copier maintenance contract is to improve the copier’s lifespan and ensure that it keeps performing in the best conditions.

-In an event where your copier gets jammed or breaks down, the agreement allows you to reach out to a group of experts to fix the issue.
+In the event that your copier gets jammed or breaks down, the agreement allows you to reach out to a group of experts to fix the issue.

 A copier service agreement is a multifaceted approach that covers your machine parts, toner/ink, ongoing maintenance, and emergency repairs.

 How Does a Copier Service Agreement Work?